Building Resilience Through Adversity

 National Construction Manager – Director

-As a highly motivated, goal orientated, and process driven leader, Steve’s focus is on driving collaboration within project teams to achieve optimum project outcomes for each and every client.
+Steve is a highly motivated, goal oriented, and process-driven leader with over three decades in construction, dedicated to fostering collaboration within project teams to achieve optimal outcomes for every client.

-Managing the Queensland construction team as State Manager, Steve instils his acute attention to detail, quality and safety into each team member.
-This has resulted in an unwavering track record of successful commercial, retail, industrial and residential construction and refurbishment projects.
+As the State Manager for the Queensland construction team and co-owner at StreetBuild, Steve instills his acute attention to detail, quality, and safety into each team member.
+This commitment has led to an impressive track record of successful projects across commercial, retail, industrial, and residential construction and refurbishment.

 Tim Gagen